5 Things to Know About Kansas City Chiefs Isiah Pacheco

 Loves to Dance

-Last year’s Kansas City Chiefs Super Bowl run included Pacheco dancing.
-This year’s Super Bowl run has included Pacheco dancing.
-And Pacheco will probably be dancing even more if the Chiefs win back-to-back Super Bowls because, as he said in 2023.
-“I’m from Jersey!
+Kansas City Chiefs Super Bowl runs have included Pacheco dancing.
+And Pacheco will probably be dancing even more if the Chiefs win their third back-to-back Super Bowl because, as he said in 2023, “I’m from Jersey!
 We love dancing in Jersey.”

 5